arashabdighafoori/keepo-cli/README.md

 ## Usage

-If you have a .keep file in the repo and you know the encryption key use `keepo init <your-encryption-key>` to initalize the directory. ( run the command in the directory with .keep file ).
+If you have a .keep file in the repo and you know the encryption key, use `keepo init <your-encryption-key>` to initalize the directory. ( run the command in the directory with .keep file ).

-To keep a value use `keepo set <key> <value>` or use `keepo open` and edit the file in json format then save it.
+To store a value, use `keepo set <key> <value>` or use `keepo open` and edit the file in json format then save it.

 To see the value of a given key, you can both use `keepo open` and then discard the file or `keepo get <key>`.